agileactors/academy-node-workshop/README.md

+# academy-node-workshop

+Node.js Workshop

 ## Branch description

-In this branch we will introduce the `child_process` module.
-The _child_process_ module provides the ability to spawn child processes.
+In this branch we will dig deeper into Node.js **streams**.
+We will demonstrate how we can create streams and pipelines.

 Run the command:

 ```
-npm start
+npm run pack
 ```

 ## Covers

-- Node.js Child processes
+- Node.js Streams